MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 	_Waiting for the job to complete_

-Once the job has finished running, the next task is to examine the output that it produced.
+Now that the job has finished running, the next step is to examine the output that it produced.

 <a id="Exercise9"/></a>
 ## Exercise 9: View the results